Krasue: Others

-Since this ghost is a popular subject in some places of Southeast Asia, especially in Thailand, there are even costumes, dolls, keyholders and lamps in Krasue form,in the Siamese war.
+Since the Krasue is a popular subject in some places of Southeast Asia, especially in Thailand, there are even costumes, dolls, keyholders and lamps sold and worn in Krasue form.

 A Krasue features as the main antagonist of the 2013 horror game Eyes: The Horror Game.
-This interpretation shows the Krasue as a woman who was abused by her husband to the point of death, being reincarnated as a ghost to enact revenge.
+This interpretation shows the Krasue as a woman who was abused by her father to the point of death, being reincarnated as a ghost to enact revenge.
 The Krasue lurks around an abandoned mansion, where the player acts as the role of a thief, where they must retrieve an allocated amount of money bags (depends on difficulty), before being able to leave.
 The game's story-line, has some reference to the original folktale story, as the story talks of a "curse", and "flames", which is supposedly trapped in a photo.

-A Krasue was also featured in the Creepshow episode "Drug Traffic".
-It appears in the form of a sickly girl named Mai (portrayed by Sarah Jon) who has to keep taking special medication or else her Krasue form will emerge.
+As of September 3, 2025, the Krasue is a playable killer in the online multiplayer game Dead by Daylight.
+In game she can switch between a normal human form and a 'head form', where she looks like the conventional Krasue.
+In 'head form' she is depicted with a bloody head, missing skin and flesh, with white eyes, a bare throat, a heart, lungs, a liver, a stomach and intestines.
+In 'head mode' she moves by floating and is also able to attack and infect the other players with her intestines, which she can freely control like tentacles.
+The 'survivors' can find glowing mushrooms, similar to the glowing mushrooms found in Khon Kaen Province, which can be eaten to remove the infection inflicted by the Krasue player.